alphagov/govuk-developer-docs/source/manual/review-apps.html.md

 ## Use the shared Heroku account

 GOV.UK has a [shared Heroku account](heroku.html).
-This can be the owner of the review apps.
+This can be the owner of the review apps, as well as the associated pipelines for deploying the review apps.

 ## Create a new Heroku app via the UI